Meridian High School (Virginia): History

+Vice President Kamala Harris greets children during a tour of electric school buses in May 2022 at Meridian High School.

 MHS was built on the site of a single-room school house that burned down in 1857.
 After the fire, the land sat empty until Falls Church was founded as an independent city in 1948, when residents sought greater control over their local school system, which, at the time, was segregated by race.
 MHS was opened in 1952.

 In 1981, the school became the first in Virginia to use the International Baccalaureate program.

 A design for a new main building was unveiled in 2017 and construction began in 2019.
 The new LEED-certified building opened to students in 2021, and the original was demolished.

 In December 2020, the FCCPS School Board voted to rename George Mason High School and its counterpart Thomas Jefferson Elementary School due to their namesakes' association with American slavery.
 After a period of deliberation and public comment, the school board selected Meridian High School as a replacement name.